The Elder Scrolls VI Should Focus on AI Interactivity Over Visuals

 One thing that I hope will not be altered too much or revised is the staple music and soothing sound effects the last three games of the series have been known for.
 I actually hope for a return to a main tune closer to that of Morrowind (think main score of the game playing at intro screen), but all of them have great music and we can only hope this will remain the case in the upcoming title.

 If Radiant A.I was a serious thing that Todd Howard was truly working on alongside his team at Bethesda, I can only hope they will make it a reality with TES VI.
 I would much rather have an Elder Scrolls game with half as much landmass space and things to do as Skyrim allows for (which is still massive for most games up to this day open world or not) with an amazing AI capable of interaction and reaction to events around the player automatically, than one focused on length or space.

-Sometimes in gaming the best storiee are told in small doses or ancedoteewncedotes are the small stories within games that stick with you as the player for the long term.
+Sometimes in gaming the best stories are told in small doses or andedotes within games are what will stick with you after you are done with the game.
 I just played Skyrim and run into a funny situation that really put me into the game and brought me out of the fourth wall.

 I was at Dawnstar, a town I fast traveled to in order to return an amulet to a Khajiit on the outskirts of the town who gave me a quest to do so.
 After I completed the quest or returned the amulet I went to the main part of the town a dragon attacked.

 The scene escalated to the outskirts where the Khajiit camp is located thus bringing my former ally into the battle.
 After the dragon was slain I saw him running at me and had to kill him in order to save my game progress after the dragon battle and progress in my save file.